Signed Into Law

 Which agencies enforce SB1818?

-SB1818 is enforced by Texas Department of Licensing and Regulation (TDLR), Texas Medical Board, Texas Board of Nursing, Texas Real Estate Commission, Texas State Board of Pharmacy and All other state agencies issuing occupational licenses.
+SB1818 is enforced by All other state agencies issuing occupational licenses, Texas Board of Nursing, Texas Department of Licensing and Regulation (TDLR), Texas Medical Board, Texas Real Estate Commission and Texas State Board of Pharmacy.

 Q

-The compliance urgency for SB1818 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1818 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q